Year 5 2025 - 2026

 Physical Education

 Our PE days are on Monday and Friday.
-On Mondays we will develop our gymnastics skills in the first half of the term, and tennis in the second.
-Fridays we will be swimming at Cheadle Swimming Baths.
-Children in Year 5 will also take part in a weekly Forest School session on Tuesdays.
+On Mondays we will develop our athletics skills in the first half of the term, and dance in the second.
+On Fridays we will learn to play rounders and cricket.
+Children in Year 5 will also take part in a weekly Forest School session on Thursdays.

 Other Curriculum Highlights

 As part of our Art unit, we will visit the Shropshire Sculpture Park as a class, and then we will be using recycled card to create 3D sculptures of endangered animals.
-We will design and make a Maya feat on DT and in RE we will be exploring the Muslim religion in depth.
-In PSHE we will explore how to keep ourselves safe online and think about what defines our personal identity and values.
-We will also be joining forces with Year 6 to put on an all singing and dancing production of ‘I’m and 11 year old, get me out of here’.
+We will design and make a Maya feast on DT and in PSHE we will explore how to keep ourselves safe online and think about what defines our personal identity and values.

 Bolshaw Primary School